It’s time to start mapping out your next classes! BHC advisors can help you successfully navigate the process.

 Making an appointment

-Quad-Cities students can also make their appointments online.
+Quad-Cities Campus students can also make their appointments online.
 Here is how:

-At the Quad-Cities Campus advising is in the First Stop Center in Building 1 across from the Welcome Desk.
-At East Campus, advising is located in Building A, on the second floor.
+At the Quad-Cities Campus, Advising is in the First Stop Center in Building 1, just down the steps from the Hawk’s Hub bookstore.
+At East Campus, Advising is located in Building A on the second floor.

 Walk-ins are accepted, but during peak times of the year, you can save yourself a lot of time by scheduling your appointment in advance.
 You can also pick your advisor this way.